 So what is there to do about a lack of sexual desire?
 The thing about sexual interest is that you can’t just will it to be different and expect any change.
 You can’t think your way out of it.
 There are concrete steps you can take over time that will make a difference around your sexual desire, however.
 Here are some of those steps:

 *Reflect on and develop your own, very personal reason to have your sexuality be an alive and healthy part of yourself.
 Find a strong leverage point for yourself — why does sexual desire matter to you?
 Not something like, “Well it would be nice to feel it,” but a reason that really moves you internally.
 Maybe your reason is that your mother and the women in your family before her lived without that kind of pleasure and you’re not going to for another generation!
 Or your reason could be that you don’t have full access to your creativity if you aren’t connected to your sexuality.
-You need to find your own reason to have your sexuality.
+You need to find your own reason to have your sexuality. * Awaken your sexuality through daily practices — we become what we practice.
+When we aren’t connected to and feeling our desire regularly we get bogged down sexually.
+It’s like we get rusty and have to get things moving again.
+When you awaken your sexuality daily, it is much easier to stay connected to your desire.

 To get connected: